gvigliecca/hopfield/README.md

 # Hopfield
-Implementation of a Hopfield neural nework in Python and a study of its storage capacity.
+Object oriented implementation of a Hopfield neural nework in Python.
+The network is then analyzed to obtain the famous 0.138N capacity discussed in the book 'Introduction To The Theory Of Neural Computation' by John A. Hertz.